anouar4070/Foodies-project/README.md

 ## 📄 License

-Feel frr to clone or modify this project.
+Feel free to clone or modify this project.